Foundation Outstanding Achievement

 VCAL Provider – St Joseph’s Flexible Learning Centre

 Caleb has undergone a remarkable journey since he first joined St Joseph’s Flexible Learning Centre in 2017 as a 17-year-old.
-Having struggled with obstacles in his learning and development that prevented him from engaging in a mainstream curriculum, he has applied himself with great energy and dedication to become a respected leader of the school, assisting students and staff, and organising several events.
+Having struggled with challenges in his learning and development that prevented him from engaging in a mainstream curriculum, he has applied himself with great energy and dedication to become a respected leader of the school, assisting students and staff, and organising several events.

 Despite an initial lack of confidence in his literacy abilities, Caleb successfully completed all Literacy Learning Outcomes, and had some of his writing published in the School Yearbook.
 In 2019 he entered the ABC Heywire competition with a story on how surfing improved his mental health, which has since been published on the ABC website.

 As part of the Personal Development Skills Strand, Caleb organised a camp to Tasmania with other students in celebration of the life of a former classmate, who has since passed away.
 Caleb then used this experience to help plan, organise and run a successful VCAL road trip to Sydney and Canberra.
 On this camp he showed excellent leadership skills, supporting staff in maintaining campsites and helping other students, as well as being responsible for coordinating the packing and unpacking of gear at each stop.

 Caleb then decided to organise an independent project, and single-handedly researched a safe go-kart program – a long-awaited wish of the student body.
-He prepared abudget, wrote a proposal to the principal, and planned and coordinated the trip for the student group.
+He prepared a budget, wrote a proposal for the principal, and planned and coordinated the trip for the student group.